Ghostbird by Carol Lovekin

 One thing guaranteed to turn me off a book is the presence of a ghost.
 I don’t understand the fascination with spectres, phantoms, wraiths or spirits or anything of a supernatural nature.
 Give me real flesh and blood any time.

-Having made that disclosure you are probably now puzzled why my #20BooksofSummer reading list includes a book with one of my dreaded words in the title.
-Sounds contradictory doesn’t it, especially when you hear that Ghostbird by Carol Lovekin in fact makes multiple references to the supernatural world.
+Having made that disclosure you are probably now puzzled why my #15BooksofSummer reading list includes a title using one of my dreaded words.
+Sounds contradictory doesn’t it, especially when you hear that Ghostbird in fact makes multiple references to the supernatural world?